Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

-We have to mention that the dependence of the rate of decay of the concentration functions of convolutions on the closeness of distributions of summands to some (one-dimensional) lattices \tc{ has been pointed out even earlier by Mukhin~\cite{mu}}. \tc{The investigations of Arak in \cite{Arak0} and \cite{Arak} were motivated by the ideas of Freiman~\cite{F} on the structural theory of set addition.
-These ideas were used by Nguyen and Vu \cite{Nguyen and Vu} and \cite{Nguyen and Vu13} as well.
-It should also be mentioned that Freiman himself has used his theory to obtain local limit theorems and bounds for concentration functions} (see, e.g., \cite{dfy}, \cite{fy} and \cite{mfy}).
+Note that the dependence of the rate of decay of the concentration functions of convolutions on the closeness of distributions of summands to some (one-dimensional) lattices has been pointed out even earlier by Mukhin~\cite{26}.
+The investigations of Arak in~\cite{1} and~\cite{2} were motivated by the ideas of Freiman~\cite{16} on the structural theory of set addition.
+These ideas were used by Nguyen and Vu~\cite{27} and~\cite{28} as well.
+It should also be mentioned that Freiman himself has used his theory to obtain local limit theorems and bounds for concentration functions (see, e.g.,~\cite{8}, \cite{17} and~\cite{25}).

-We start now to formulate Theorem~\ref{thm2} which is \tc{a one-dimensional Arak type result, see~\cite{Arak}.
-We now introduce the necessary notations.} Let ${\mathbf N}$ be the set of all positive integers.
-For any positive integers $r,m\in{\mathbf N}$ we define \bl{$\mathcal{K}_{r,m}$ as the collection of all sets of the form}
+We start now to formulate Theorem~\ref{t1} which is a one-dimensional Arak type result for infinitely divisible distributions, see~\cite{2}, \cite{3}.
+Introduce the necessary notations.
+Let ${\mathbf N}$ be the set of all positive integers.
+For any positive integers $r,m\in{\mathbf N}$ we define $\mathcal{K}_{r,m}$ as the collection of all sets of the form

 where $h$ is an arbitrary $r$-dimensional vector, $V$ is an arbitrary symmetric convex subset of~${\mathbf R}^r$ containing not more than $m$ points with integer coordinates.
 That is,